VantesV/Flows/README.md

 order()
 ```
 Returns the number of vertices in the graph.
-@return {int}
+_Return_: int

 ```javascript
 size()
 ```
 Returns the number of edges in the graph.
-@return {int}
+_Return_: int

 ```javascript
 addVertex(v)
 ```
 Adds a vertex to the graph.
-If a vertex is not given, a new vertex is
+If a non Vertex argument is provided, a new vertex
-created with the argument given as the value of that Vertex.
+is created with value v and is added to the graph.
-@param {Vertex} || {Object}
+_Parameters_: Vertex || Object v

 ```javascript